Arclight (comics): Fictional character biography

 As part of the US military, Philipa Sontag serves with the ground forces during the Siancong War.
 Sontag's traumatic experiences during the war haunt her for years afterward.
 She projects her trauma and rage into bodybuilding and mercenary work, becoming a bloodthirsty assassin.
 Already a mutant born with enhanced strength and stamina, Sontag's training makes her proportionately stronger and more formidable.
 Sontag also trains in how to best use her mutant shock wave power in combat, combing it with her super strength in form of punches and blows.

 Several years after the Siancong War, the super-powered geneticist Mister Sinister decides to wipe out a community of sewer-dwelling mutants called Morlocks.
 Obsessed with improving mutations in mutants and creating a perfect race of superhumans, Sinister believes the Morlocks (many of whom are physically deformed or disabled by their mutant abilities) will pollute the gene pool.
 He also learns that many Morlocks were further mutated by scientific methods based on his own research (performed by the villain Dark Beast), and is offended that his "signature" was used without permission.
 Already regularly working with the mutant assassin Scalphunter, Sinister decides that for the Morlocks he will need an entire team of warriors.
 He asks the mutant criminal Gambit to track down and recruit mutant killers.
 In exchange, Sinister agrees to cure Gambit of a defect that will cause him to lose control of his powers.
 Gambit recruits Arclight as well as others, and they form Sinister's first team of Marauders.
 Scalphunter, a US Army veteran and Sinister's long-time accomplice, is the team field leader.
 Arclight becomes second-in-command.

 Before engaging on their mission against the Morlocks, Sinister sends the Marauders to kidnap Nathan Summers, the recently born child of Cyclops.
 Once Nathan is secured, Sinister then sends the Marauders into the sewers of New York and the team engages in wholesale slaughter.
 Their attack becomes known as the "Mutant Massacre".
-Arclight herself kills dozens of Morlocks before the Marauders are attacked by heroes such as the X-Men and X-Factor, forcing them to retreat.
+Arclight kills dozens of Morlocks before the Marauders are attacked by heroes such as the X-Men and X-Factor, forcing them to retreat.